jdsham/hf-ai-agents-course/docs/src/ARCHITECTURE.md

 **Related Sections**: Sections 5, 6, 7, 8 (referenced by state management, configuration, error handling, and decisions sections)

-**Section Summary**: This section covers the technology stack and external dependencies of the multi-agent system, describing the technologies and tools that enable the system's capabilities.
+**Section Summary**: This section covers the technology stack and external dependencies of the multi-agent system, describing the technologies and tools that enable the system's capabilities, including comprehensive observability and monitoring.

 **Key Takeaways**:
 - Core frameworks (LangGraph, LangChain, Pydantic) provide robust workflow orchestration, LLM integration, and data validation
 - LLM integration with GPT-4o and GPT-4o-mini enables reasoning, generation, and evaluation capabilities
 - External tools and their integration patterns support research, calculation, and information processing
 - Tool execution environment and safety mechanisms ensure reliable and secure operation
+- Opik framework integration provides advanced observability and tracing capabilities for comprehensive system monitoring
+- Thread-based tracing enables isolated analysis and debugging of complex multi-agent workflows

 ---